 Innovation-driven growth is a key focus of this report given the need to increase UK productivity, which has fallen behind that of competitor countries since the financial crash of 2008, in part because of persisting substantial geographical variations across the country in output per capita and underlying investment.
 Innovation-led manufacturing is also vital to support the reshoring of UK supply chains that has emerged as a key priority for the government given current global geopolitical instability, and to cost-effectively delivering the government's 10-year infrastructure strategy with due environmental consideration.
 Universities play key roles in driving innovation that underpins business creation and growth.

-Recent research on American data from 1950 to 2020 shows that 'public R&D spillovers are three times as impactful as private R&D for firm productivity and their impacts persist at the sector level2.'
+1 Spending Review: The Implications for Economic Development, and Economic Growth - Institute of Economic Development Recent research on American data from 1950 to 2020 shows that 'public R&D spillovers are three times as impactful as private R&D for firm productivity and their impacts persist at the sector level2.'